Ashley Young: 2014–2017

 The appointment of José Mourinho as manager led to Young's game time being limited in the first half of the season.
 His first appearance was on 15 September 2016 in the Europa League against Feyenoord, coming on as a 63rd-minute substitute for Juan Mata in a 1–0 loss.
 His first start was against Northampton Town in the EFL Cup on 21 September, with Young playing on the wing in a 3–1 victory.
 Young featured in the next two games as a substitute, against Leicester City in a 4–1 league victory on 24 September and on 29 September against Zorya Luhansk in a 1–0 win in the Europa League.
 From October to January, Young managed to only make four appearances – all of which came as starts at wing-back or at full-back.
 Despite being limited for chances, one of these came against rivals Liverpool on 17 October, in a 0–0 draw at Anfield.

-His next start came against Blackburn Rovers in the FA Cup on 19 February 2017, playing the full 90 minutes in the 2–1 away win.
+Young's next start came against Blackburn Rovers in the FA Cup on 19 February 2017, playing the full 90 minutes in the 2–1 away win.
 After this game Young started to play far more regularly, featuring heavily in March and April.
 He was an unused substitute for the 2017 EFL Cup Final against Southampton on 26 February, which United won 3–2.
 Young made his first assist of the season on 19 March against Middlesbrough, crossing the ball to Marouane Fellaini, who headed in the opening goal of a 3–1 victory.
 On 16 April, Young captained Manchester United for the first time in a 2–0 win against Chelsea.
 His season ended after suffering an injury against Celta Vigo in the Europa League semi-final first leg on 4 May, after coming on for Henrikh Mkhitaryan in the 78th minute.

 2017–2020

 Young's first start of the campaign came at right-back on 12 September 2017 in a 3–0 win against Basel in the Champions League, assisting with the opening goal with a cross to Marouane Fellaini in the 35th minute, he was also captain for the match.
 His performance led him to start at left-back in United's 4–0 victory over Everton on 17 September.
 On 28 November, Young scored a brace for the first time since March 2012 against his former club Watford, the opening two goals, one of them being a 30-yard freekick into the top left corner, in a 4–2 win at Vicarage Road.

 In February 2019, Young signed a new contract with Manchester United until 2020.
 He was appointed as United's club captain in August 2019.

-Young scored the final goal of his Manchester United career on 12 December 2019, scoring the first in a 4-0 victory against AZ Alkmaar in the group stages of the Europa League.
+Young scored the final goal of his Manchester United career on 12 December 2019, scoring the first in a 4–0 victory against AZ Alkmaar in the group stages of the Europa League.